No More Derealization: How to Permanently Recover From Dissociative Anxiety

-I am particularly fascinated by the MBTI personality type poll; it confirms my suspicion that introverted, perceptive and introspective people are far more likely to experience dissociative symptoms.
+I am particularly fascinated by the MBTI personality type poll; it confirms my suspicion that introverted, perceptive and introspective people are far more likely to battle relentless dissociative symptoms.
 If you look at the personality types' distribution, it's evident that certain MBTI types including INFP, INTP and INFJ are represented far more than they would be in a random population sample.
-The opposite is true for the more conventional, extroverted, practical personality types - people of the "confident and rational" nature seem to be few and far between!
+The opposite is true for the more conventional, extroverted, practical personality types - people of the 'confident and rational' nature seem to be few and far between!
 It may be that us introverted, spiritually-inclined people are more prone to anxiety and therefore dissociation, or the relationship may be far more correlative than it is causal (e.g. us being that way and us experiencing derealization simply coincide, instead of being intrinsically linked).

 Thank you for reading until the end!

 I wish you a rapid recovery and hope you are soon able to trust reality again.
 Strive to be comfortable exploring the oscillations of your own mind instead of fighting them, and feel free to contact me to ask anything or share your story.